Baby Behavior While Breastfeeding: Everything You Need to Know

 - Play peekaboo with a blanket

 - Give your baby a blanket, burp cloth, or small toy to hold.
-I like these little bath toys, they have different textures and they come in a pack of 8 for when my daughter inevitably loses them or the dogs chew on them.
+I like these little bath toys, like these ones from Amazon.
+They have different textures and they come in a pack of 8 for when my daughter inevitably loses them or the dogs chew on them.
 Or try a nursing necklace

-- Try using a finger puppet.
-Use it to talk to your baby or tickle them!
+- Try using a finger puppet, like this one from Amazon.
+Use it to talk or sing to your baby or tickle them!
 My daughter loves when they dance or move closer and further away!

 - Wear a colorful scarf for your baby to play with